JoeOCT91/JmiaTask/README.md

 You will have the opportunity to earn the bonus based on your excellent results.
 The benefit list includes but is not limited to health insurance, parental bonus, snacks and fruits.

-This repo represents the current admission test that is needed to apply for an Android Developer Position.
+This repo represents the current admission test that is needed to apply for an iOS Developer Position.

-Android Practical Admission Test
+iOS Practical Admission Test
 -

-The idea is create an app that is able to list products requested by a query.
+The idea is create an app that is able to list items requested by a query.

+The challenge submission:
+- Create a pull request using the base "development_mocklab"
+- Title format "Challenge Admission Test - FIRST_NAME LAST_NAME"
+- Write a description about your implementation

+Description:
+-

-The application should composed by:
+The application should be composed by:

     - Splash screen
     - Search page